iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 .. image:: ../_static/control_center_pics/one_module_connected.png

 Now, you would like to connect a second module to the bus, and configure it via the Control Center.
-All you have to do is power it on, plug it in to the serial bus, and hit detect.
+All you have to do is power it on, plug it in to the serial bus, and hit DETECT.

 You will now see 2 detected modules